what is medicare part a

 • The care received must be given by or under the supervision of a skilled nursing or therapy staff member at an SNF Medicare-certified facility.

-The coverage is limited to a maximum of 100 days in a benefit period.
+The coverage is limited to 100 days in a benefit period.
 The first 20 days are paid in full, and the remaining 80 days require a copayment.

 The purpose of the skilled services is for a medical condition that’s either: